e99 Online Shopping Mall

 Editorial Review

 Hans Koning has described Dirty Snow as "one of the very few novels to come out of German-occupied France that gets it exactly right."
-In a study of the criminal mind that is comparable to Jim Thompson's The Killer Inside Me, Simenon maps a no man's land of the spirit in which human nature is driven to destruction—and redemption, perhaps, as well—by forces beyond its control. ...
+Simenon maps a no man’s land of the spirit in which human nature is driven to destruction—and redemption, perhaps, as well—by forces beyond its control. ...
 Read more

 3-0 out of 5 stars Expected a bit more...